BRICS foreign ministers call for diplomacy to tackle Korean tensions

-BEIJING Foreign ministers from BRICS nations called for the use of "preventative diplomacy" to tackle the situation on the Korean Peninsula, according to a communique on Monday.
+BEIJING (Reuters) - Foreign ministers from BRICS nations called for the use of "preventative diplomacy" to tackle the situation on the Korean Peninsula, according to a communique on Monday.

 The ministers from Brazil, Russia, India, China and South Africa met in Beijing for a two-day conference that ended on Monday.
 BRICS leaders will meet in the southern Chinese city of Xiamen in September.